Material Topics – Focus

 Contribution to value creation

-Clariant aspires to stand out through above-average value creation for all —customers, employees, shareholders, suppliers, society, and the environment.
+Clariant aspires to stand out through above-average value creation for all stakeholders—customers, employees, shareholders, suppliers, society, and the environment.
 By providing high-performing, innovative, and sustainable products and services, Clariant fulfills pressing customer needs safely, reliably, and efficiently.
 This ensures attractive jobs and fair salaries for employees, solid returns to shareholders, stable business relationships with suppliers, and a responsible management of natural resources.

 Boundary